boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 ##### POST `/games/{name}/{id}/update`

-Rename and/or update additional information of a user in the room instance `id` of a game named `name` previously joined by the player.
+Rename and/or update additional information of a user in the match instance `id` of a game named `name` previously joined by the player.

 Accepts four parameters, requires at least one of the two optional parameters: